leandrolm2/tic-tac-toe/README.md

-## :boom: Chalengs
+## :boom: Challenges
   - - - -
-To make a funcitonal Tic Tac Toe, I faced some chalengs a long the way, challenges such as:
+To make a funcitonal Tic Tac Toe, I faced some challenges a long the way, challenges such as:
 * Make it playable for two players
 * Apply Tic Tac Toe Rules
 * Recognize who won or if the match is a draw